SS-Atlantis/AtlantisCmd/README.rst

 It is a command-line tool for doing various operations associated with the Salish Sea Atlantis project version of the CSIRO Atlantis ecosystem model.
 AtlantisCmd is based on, and provides Atlantis-specific extensions for https://github.com/SalishSeaCast/NEMO-Cmd.

+Documentation for the command processor is in the ``docs/`` directory and is rendered at https://atlantiscmd.readthedocs.io/en/latest/.

 License
 =======